Estonia 200

 Estonia 200 (Eesti 200, E200) is a liberal political party in Estonia.
-It adheres to social and economic liberalism.
+Since 2024, the party has been a junior partner in the Michal cabinet.

 History

+Formation and 2019 elections

 In 2017, the initiators of the movement began discussing Estonia's future.
 The movement's formal foundation arguably took place on 2 May 2018, when their manifesto was first published.
 According to a mid-June 2018 poll conducted by Turu-uuringute AS, 15% of voters were ready to vote for the movement in the 2019 parliamentary elections.

 On 30 May 2018, former Põlva County governor Igor Taro was appointed rural area coordinator of the movement.
 On 7 June, the initiators announced that Henrik Raave would lead Eesti 200, and the following day, the manifesto authors registered it as a nonprofit organisation.
 Its founders were Raave, Taro, as well as Priit Alamäe, Kristiina Tõnnisson, Indrek Nuume and Kristina Kallas, who was elected council head.
 On 7 August, news broke that Margus Tsahkna, former leader of the Pro Patria party, was set to join Eesti 200.

 On 21 August 2018, the Estonia 200 movement decided to form a party later that fall and participate in the March 2019 parliamentary elections.
 On 3 November, the day the movement became a party, Kristina Kallas was elected as its first chairperson.

-On 15 May 2019, Triin Saag told Europe Elects that E200 aimed to join what would become the liberal Renew Europe group in the EU Parliament.
+Despite initial optimism, in the 2019 parliamentary election the party managed to garner a mere 4.36% of the vote, falling short of the 5% threshold and therefore failing to get any seats in parliament.

+In the 2019 European Parliament election, the party earned 3.66% of the vote, failing to secure any of the Estonian seats in the European parliament.

+Rise in popularity and entering government

+In the 2021 municipal elections, the party garnered over 6% of the vote nationwide and significant representation in councils of major Estonian cities such as Tallinn, Tartu and Narva.

-In July 2020, Karin Kaup Lapõnin became Estonia 200's executive secretary.
-On 10 October, the party elected a new board, with Kallas reelected as chair.
-Kaup Lapõnin, Margot Roose, Lauri Hussar and Marek Reinaas were elected as board members, while Margus Tsahkna, Pirko Konsa and Jaak Laineste were reelected to the board.
-On 15 October 2022, Hussar defeated Kallas in the party's leadership election and became chair.
+On 15 October 2022, Lauri Hussar defeated Kristina Kallas in the party's leadership election and became chair.

 In the 2023 parliamentary election, Estonia 200 received 13.3% of the vote and 14 seats in the Riigikogu.
 Following the election on 7 March, Prime Minister and Reform Party leader Kaja Kallas invited Estonia 200 and the Social Democratic Party for preliminary talks aimed at forming a new coalition government.
+A coalition agreement between the three parties was reached by 7 April, giving E200 three ministerial seats, and was officially signed on 10 April.
+On 17 April, the third Kallas government was formally sworn into office.

+Time in government

+During the European Parliament elections in 2024 the party suffered a crushing defeat gaining only 2.6% of the popular vote and zero seats.

+Subsequently, Margus Tsahkna announced he would be stepping down from party leadership.
+In August 2024, the party re-elected Kristina Kallas as party leader.

+In November 2024, Margus Tsahkna stated that the party should be "ready to join another party".